-mass: The mass of the engine/propeller, in pounds.

-moment: The moment, in kg-meters^2.
+mass: The mass of the engine/propeller, in pounds. moment: The moment, in kg-meters^2.
 This has to be hand calculated and guessed at for now.
-A counter-rotating ("European" -- CCW as seen more automated system will be forthcoming.
+A more automated system will be forthcoming.

 Use a negative moment value for